powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/ra-usage-limits-filler.md

 <br>

-*⚠️ In order to mitigate rounding issues, and ensure that the max and min setpoints are feasible, a small "epsilon" ( 1e-4) is added to max / subtracted to min setpoint.*
+*⚠️ In order to mitigate rounding issues, and ensure that the max and min set-points are feasible, a small "epsilon" ( 1e-4) is added to max / subtracted to min set-point.*

-*⚠️ In order to mitigate PST tap ↔ angle approximation in "[APPROXIMATED_INTEGERS](../../../parameters/implementation-specific-parameters.md#pst-model)" mode, and ensure that the initial setpoint is feasible, a correction factor is added or subtracted from the initial setpoint in the constraints above.
+*⚠️ In order to mitigate PST tap ↔ angle approximation in "[APPROXIMATED_INTEGERS](../../../parameters/implementation-specific-parameters.md#pst-model)" mode, and ensure that the initial set-point is feasible, a correction factor is added or subtracted from the initial set-point in the constraints above.
 This coefficient is computed as 30% of the average tap to angle conversion factor:*
 *correction = 0.3 x abs((max angle - min angle) / (max tap - min tap))*

 ### Maximum number of remedial actions